Mike Williams (wide receiver, born 1994): Professional career

+Pre-draft

 Coming out of Clemson, Williams was considered a top prospect and projected as a first round pick by the majority of draft experts and analysts.
-He attended the NFL Combine, but only performed the bench, vertical, and broad jump.
+He attended the NFL Combine, but only performed the bench press, vertical jump, and broad jump.
 He performed the 40-yard dash, 20-yard dash, and 10-yard dash at Clemson's Pro Day and also ran positional drills.
 Williams was ranked the best wide receiver in the draft by ESPN, the second best wide receiver by Pro Football Focus, the third best wide receiver by Sports Illustrated, and NFLDraftScout.com ranked him the third best wide receiver in the draft.

+Los Angeles Chargers (first stint)

+2017 season

-The Los Angeles Chargers selected Williams in the first round with the seventh overall pick in the 2017 NFL Draft.
+The Los Angeles Chargers selected Williams in the first round with the seventh overall pick in the 2017 NFL draft.
 He was the second wide receiver selected (No. 5, Corey Davis) in the draft.

-On May 11, 2017, the Los Angeles Chargers signed Williams to a fully guaranteed four-year, $19.74 million contract with a signing bonus of $12.50 million.
+On May 11, 2017, the Chargers signed Williams to a fully guaranteed four-year, $19.74 million contract with a signing bonus of $12.50 million.

-2017 season

 Williams participated in rookie minicamp, but missed organized team activities and was expected to miss the start of training camp due to a mild herniated disc in his lower back.
 On July 30, 2017, it was announced by head coach Anthony Lynn that Williams was expected to miss the entire training camp due to his back injury.